Crowley's: Expansion

 The company began its transformation from a single store to a chain in 1959 when Crowley's expanded to the Detroit suburbs by opening its first store in the Westborn Shopping Center in Dearborn.
 This was followed by a store in the Grand River/Greenfield shopping area in northwest Detroit in 1960 and identical stores in the Livonia and Macomb Malls in 1964.
 However, this expansion was at the expense of the downtown store.
 By 1960, the store consolidated enough to allow the Veteran's Administration to lease the lower six-floors of the annex building for $147,000 per year.

 In 1972, the firm purchased the Demery's chain which consisted of a store at Woodward and Milwaukee in the New Center neighborhood, and in the suburbs of Birmingham and Farmington Hills.
-The New Center store later moved into the New Center One Building.
+The New Center store moved into the New Center One Building in 1986 and expanded in 1997.

 The Lakeside Mall store in Sterling Heights opened in 1975 followed in 1980 by stores at Universal Mall in Warren and Arborland Center in Ann Arbor.
 The Tel-Twelve Mall unit opened in 1985.
 In 1986, stores opened in Westland and at Courtland Center in Burton, the latter approximately one hour north of Detroit.

 The downtown store closed in 1977 due to declining sales.
 This was followed by closure of the office and warehouse building in 1978 and the Ann Arbor store in 1983 when the Arborland Center was converted to a discount center.
 Offices moved to a building on Lafayette Boulevard at the western edge of the downtown business district and remained there until the company's liquidation.
 The Grand River-Greenfield store was only 45000 sqft, but continuously performed well in sales.
 It was located in several storefronts along Grand River Avenue and in 1987 the landlord wanted to redivide the building to lure new businesses.
 It offered Crowley's a portion of the renovated structure but the store declined.

 In 1985, members of the Crowley family, who still owned more than 51 percent of the company stock agreed to sell the store to Oakland Holding Company.